The Greens (Austria)

 The Greens – The Green Alternative (Die Grünen – Die Grüne Alternative, /de/) is a green political party in Austria.
 The Greens currently sit in opposition.
 Formerly, they were part of the Schallenberg government, the Second Kurz government, and the Nehammer government.
 It won 8.2% of votes cast in the 2024 Austrian legislative election.
 The current President of Austria, Alexander Van der Bellen, is from the Green Party.

-The party was founded in 1986 under the name "Green Alternative" (Grüne Alternative), following the merger of the more conservative Green party Vereinte Grüne Österreichs (United Greens of Austria VGÖ, founded 1982) and the more progressive party Alternative Liste Österreichs (Alternative List Austria, ALÖ, founded 1982).
+The party was founded in 1986 under the name "Green Alternative" (Grüne Alternative), following the merger of the more moderate Green party Vereinte Grüne Österreichs (United Greens of Austria VGÖ, founded 1982), which had its roots in the anti-nuclear power movement and the more progressive party Alternative Liste Österreichs (Alternative List Austria, ALÖ, founded 1982) formed by ecology, feminist, peace, Third World and student activists.
 Since 1993, the party has carried the official name Die Grünen – Die Grüne Alternative (Grüne), but refers to itself in English as "Austrian Greens".
 There are still differences between the former members of the old Alternative and VGÖ factions within the party, reflected in the differing approaches of the national and state parties.

-Apart from ecological issues such as environmental protection, the Greens are Pro-European and campaign for the rights of minorities and advocate a socio-ecological (ökosozial) tax reform.
+Apart from ecological issues such as environmental protection, the Greens are pro-European, and campaign for the rights of minorities and advocate a socio-ecological (ökosozial) tax reform.
 Their basic values according to their charter in 2001 are: "direct democracy, nonviolence, ecology, solidarity, feminism and self-determination".
 The party is a member of the European Green Party and Global Greens.

 History

-In 1978 the Austrian Green movement began with the successful campaign to prevent the opening of the nuclear power plant in Zwentendorf (which had been favoured by Bruno Kreisky's government), the Green Party was born in 1984 during the sit-in protests which prevented the Danube power plant at Hainburg from being built.
+In 1978 the Austrian Green movement began with the successful campaign to prevent the opening of the Zwentendorf Nuclear Power Plant (which had been favoured by Bruno Kreisky's government).
+Another major event in the Austrian environmental movement were the sit-in protests in 1984 which prevented the Danube power plant at Hainburg from being built.

+The VGÖ and ALÖ contested the 1983 Austrian legislative election, scoring 1.9 and 1.4 percent of the vote each but failing to win any seats.
+Following this the two parties agreed joint lists for state elections in Salzburg, Tyrol, Voralberg and Styria, although other environmentalist lists also contested elections during this time.
+The joint lists enjoyed success in Voralberg, achieving 13 percent and four seats in 1984, and Styria, where they won 3.7 percent of the vote and two seats.
+The immediate catalyst for the merger of the two parties was the candidacy of activist Freda Meissner-Blau in the 1986 Austrian presidential election, in which she won 5.5 percent of the vote.
+A few months after the election members of the VGÖ and ALÖ, along with journalist, environmentalist and former Socialist Party member Günther Nenning's Citizens' Parliamentary Initiative and other groups to form Green Alternative.

+In its early years the party described itself as an alliance of moderate ecologists, former members of the Socialist Party's left unhappy with the leadership of the moderate Franz Vranitzky, peace activists, Eurocommunists, anti-nuclear activists and Christian leftists.